Grotax/odroid-h4-fan-conrol/README.md

    ./install.sh
    ```

-The installation script will automatically:
+The installation script works with both regular users (using sudo when needed) and root users (common on server systems like Proxmox).
+It will automatically:
 - Install required dependencies
 - Load and configure kernel modules
 - Test the fan control functionality